Milo123459/with_lock/README.md

 [Docs](https://docs.rs/with_lock)

-This crate provides a super simple way of managing Mutex's, and freeing your code from deadlocks.
-It is powered by [parking_lot](https://crates.io/crates/parking_lot)
+This crate provides a simple way of managing Mutex's, and freeing your code from deadlocks.
+It is powered by [parking_lot](https://crates.io/crates/parking_lot).

 ## Example